Disproof of a conjecture by Erd\H{o}s and Guy on the crossing number of hypercubes: Proof of Theorem

+Now we take the first kind of adjustments and suppose $n\in \{5,7,9\}$ at first.
+Let $u$ be an arbitrary vertex in the drawing $\Gamma_n^*$.
+Recall that the drawing $\Gamma_n^*$ has Property 3, i.e., $u$ is in some enclosed cycle $\mathcal{C}$ (see Figure \ref{fig:enclosedcycletwoedges} for the four types of the local drawing within the very small neighborhood of $u$ in $\Gamma_n^*$).
+Combined with the adjustment given in Step 2 (see Figure \ref{fig:local drawing}), we have that the mesh-like structures around the small $4$-cycle $u^{(00)}u^{(10)}u^{(11)}u^{(01)}$ are depicted as in Figure \ref{fig:basic-mesh-bold} of which Diagrams (1)-(4) correspond to Types {\rm I}-{\rm IV} of Figure \ref{fig:enclosedcycletwoedges}, where the two bunches marked in bold are the group of edges extended from the edges of some enclosed cycle in $\Gamma_n^*$.

+Corresponding to each mesh-like structure depicted in Figure \ref{fig:basic-mesh-bold}, we displayed in Figure \ref{fig:basic-mesh-bold-adjusted} the {\bf adjusted mesh-like structure} around $u^{(00)}u^{(10)}u^{(11)}u^{(01)}$ after the first kind of adjustments done.
+In particular, we reversed two edges from those two bunches within the neighborhoods of the small $4$-cycle $u^{(00)}u^{(10)}u^{(11)}u^{(01)}$ and marked the two reversed edges in bold.

+Combined with Condition 2 (see Figure \ref{fig:edge-for-enclosed-cycle} and Figure \ref{fig:edge-for-enclosed-cycle2}) in the definition of enclosed cycles, Definition \ref{definition enclosed-cycles}, we can derive that the adjusted edges still keep self-symmetric, and that the four edges in any bunch which is adjusted, {\bf do not cross each other} and still are in a bunch along their original route before the adjustments done, what differ is the relative position of the four edges changed `a little'.
+We show this by Figure \ref{fig:Extended-enclosed-cycle1} and Figure \ref{fig:Extended-enclosed-cycle2}, in which each diagram corresponds to each diagram in Figure \ref{fig:edge-for-enclosed-cycle} and Figure \ref{fig:edge-for-enclosed-cycle2} respectively, where in Figure \ref{fig:Extended-enclosed-cycle1} and Figure \ref{fig:Extended-enclosed-cycle2} the adjusted edges are marked in bold.

-Consider the Fundamental structures in $\Gamma_n^*$ again.
-We take a vertex subset $U=\{u_1,u_2,\ldots,u_8\}$ of $V(Q_n)$ such that the drawing of $\mathcal{I}(U)$ forms a Fundamental structure in $\Gamma_n^*$, which is drawn without loss of generality as in (1) of Figure \ref{fig:Fundamental-Structures}.
+Next we take the second kind of adjustments in this step.
+This kind of adjustments are applied on edges in $\widetilde{\Gamma}_{n+2}$ for all odd integers $n\geq 5$, which are associated with the fundamental structures in $\Gamma_n^*$ and will change the route of the adjusted edge `globally'.
+Take a vertex subset $U=\{u_1,u_2,\ldots,u_8\}$ of $V(Q_n)$ such that the drawing of $\mathcal{I}(U)$ forms a fundamental structure in $\Gamma_n^*$, which is drawn without loss of generality as Diagram (1) of Figure \ref{fig:Fundamental-Structures}.

 We see that the edges of $E(\pi(U))$ in $\widetilde{\Gamma}_{n+2}$ will be drawn as in Figure \ref{fig:BeforeFundamental}, where